asmelko/gigascience24-artifact/README.md

 ## Detailed artifact contents

 `repo/MaBoSSG/src` directory contains the source files to the CUDA kernels.
-Notably, the runtime compilation optimization can be viewed in `kernel_compiler.h` and `generator.h` files.
+Notably, the runtime compilation optimization can be viewed in `kernel_compiler.h/cpp` and `generator.h/cpp` source files, the simulation part in `jit_kernels/simulation.cu` and the stats computation part in `jit_kernels/final_states.cu` and `jit_kernels/window_average_small.cu`.

-MPI implementation of CPU MaBoSS code can be found by searching for `MPI_COMPAT` in `repo/MaBoSS-env-2.0/engine/src` directory.
+MPI implementation of CPU MaBoSS code can be found by searching for the `MPI_COMPAT` keyword in `repo/MaBoSS-env-2.0/engine/src` directory.

-Both implementations must be passed the maximum number of supported model nodes during the compilation (see `run.sh`).

 ## Requirements for running the experiments